litarusso/Credit_Risk_Analysis/README.md

 ## Summary

-We compared Naive Random Oversampling and Smote Oversampling scores and we found that balanced accuracy score of Naive Random Oversampling method is higher.
-This fact shows that the first logistic regression model was better in terms of balanced accuracy.
-In Smote Oversampling method, we have found a higher recall score.
+We compared Naive Random Oversampling and Smote Oversampling scores, and we found that the balanced accuracy score of the Naive Random Oversampling method is higher than the other.
+This shows that the first logistic regression model was better regarding balanced accuracy.
+On the other hand, in Smote Oversampling method, we have found a higher recall score.
 This means a higher percentage of the correct positive predictions relative to the actual positives was obtained.
-Then when we compared F1 score to Smote Oversampling score, the Smote Oversampling score is closer to 1.
+Then when we compared the F1 score to Smote Oversampling score, the Smote Oversampling score was closer to 1.

-When we compared Undersampling algorith to Naive Random Oversampling and Smote Oversampling, we found that balanced accuracy, recall and F1 scores are lower than both oversampling methods.
-We have also compared Combination methods with oversampling methods, we find that Combination method gives a lower score.
-We can conclude that the Naive Random Oversampling method is the most effective within the methods that we have compared.
+When we compared the undersampling algorithm to Naive Random Oversampling and Smote Oversampling, we found that balanced accuracy, recall and F1 scores are lower than both oversampling methods.
+Furthermore, we have also compared Combination methods with oversampling methods; we find that the Combination method gives a lower score.
+Therefore, the Naive Random Oversampling method is the most effective among the methods we have compared.

-When we compare two ensemble algorithms (Balaced Random Forest Classifier and Easy Ensemble AdaBoost Classifier), the latter one has a higher value of balaced accuracy score (0.931), a higher recall score (0.94) and an F1 score (0.97) which is closer to 1.
-We can conclude this method has the better performance.
+When we compare two ensemble algorithms (Balanced Random Forest Classifier and Easy Ensemble AdaBoost Classifier), the latter one has a higher value of balanced accuracy score (0.931), a higher recall score (0.94) and an F1 score (0.97) which is closer to 1.
+Therefore, this method has better performance.